OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 ## Step API

 > Note: this section details our intentions for the Step API and monorepo / package structure.
-This is still a WIP.
+WIP.

 The [Step API](https://github.com/OctopusDeploy/step-api) is a npm package that contains a set of types that Step Packages must implement in order to present a conforming step.